zlehmann/using-active-model-serializer-v-000/README.md

 We have our blog application from the previous lesson.
 Let's refactor it to use AMS.

-First we need to add the gem, as it's not built-in to Rails 4 yet.
+First we need to add the gem.

 ```ruby
 # Gemfile